RonMon1994/FishNet/README.md

 3. The results will be saved in the `output` directory, with logs and detected species.

 ## Dataset
 The dataset used for training the model consists of frames extracted from video footage, annotated with bounding boxes for different fish species.
 The dataset is divided into training, validation, and test sets.
+In the link - https://drive.google.com/your_shared_link_here.

 ## Model Training